-To perform a text-based search, type your query into the search bar and click the search button.
+To perform a text-based search, you need to create your query.
+You can do this using the basic Boolean of OR, AND, and NOT along with your keywords.
+Type your query into the search bar and click the search button.

 To perform a search using an image instead of text, you can click on the Upload button and select a file from your personal device.
 You can also Drag & Drop an image into the box on the left-hand side of the search bars.